MikeiLL/obliteration.com/_posts/2025-08-16-keep-honking.md

 It goes like this:

 > Keep honking.
 I also am a goose who is pretending to be human.
-Fear not comrade are day will come.
+Fear not comrade our day will come.

 How awesome is that?